AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

 ### Optional

+If developing Android apps, then you will need:

+- **Android SDK tools** - Default settings look for it in `~/Libarary/Android/SDK`, but you can configure that differently.

+For iOS apps, you will need to have:

+- **XCode 15+** - This is also used to launch a test run on your iOS device if you choose to.

 These are only needed if you plan on running Flash Player projects:

 - **Flash Player** (Standalone) - If trying to run Flash projects